European Cities as a Laboratory

 If you are a city, a public authority, or a foundation aiming to improve urban quality of life, talk to us.
 Stadtluft’s smart peer-review format helps you connect internationally and strengthen your work.

-The view from outside
+The View from Outside

-The Manhattan principle
+The Manhattan Principle

-So far, topics have included “Cycling in the city: the last adventure of the 21st century”, “Urban trees: the mascots of our time”, and “The recycled city: back to nature.”
 Other potential topics that can enhance urban quality of life include lidos, parks, football pitches, rivers, markets, backyards, libraries, roof terraces, train stations, or any major challenge in urban planning.

 Founder